-Paste the HTML code directly into the Content field, click Save, and the form should display on your site!
+Paste the HTML code directly into the Content field, click on Save, and the form should display on your site!

-Styling MailChimp Signup Forms
+Styling Mailchimp Signup Forms

-While MailChimp enables you to create a custom style for each signup form, the form will usually inherit your website’s style sheet.
+While Mailchimp enables you to create a custom style for each signup form, the form will usually inherit your website’s style sheet.
 This means you may need to make more tweaks down the line.
 You have two options for doing this: either manually code in the changes, or use the Mailchimp for WordPress plugin.

-Setting Up An Automatic Newsletter With MailChimp
+Setting Up an Automatic Newsletter With Mailchimp

 Whether you’re a blogger, an eCommerce store owner, or a marketer, WP Engine offers a versatile platform to fit your needs.
 You can create digital experiences that integrate with all forms of marketing, and our 24/7 customer support team is always available to offer expert support.